As a person begins to dabble in certain drugs, they may begin to mix different substances to feel more intense effects.

 Shrooms, also known as magic mushrooms, are psychedelic, mind-altering hallucinogens known for causing hallucinations and various other effects in their users.
 Although some people believe recreationally taking this drug is safe, becoming addicted to hallucinogens is possible.

-Keep in mind that the exact experience of a mushroom trip will depend on a number of different factors, such as:
+Keep in mind that the exact experience of a mushroom trip will depend on several different factors, such as:

 While not typically considered fatal, there are instances where a person can overdose on a dose of mushrooms.
 Another important component of the intensity of a shrooms trip is if it is combined with another substance, like alcohol.

-What these individuals may not realize is that drinking while on shrooms can develop into a complex and hazardous addiction.
-The partial hospitalization program at our rehab in Philadelphia can help people who have become addicted to magic mushrooms and alcohol get sober.
+What these individuals may not realize is that drinking on mushrooms can develop into a complex and hazardous addiction.
+The partial hospitalization program at our drug rehab in Philadelphia can help people who have become addicted to magic mushrooms and alcohol get sober.

 Shrooms and alcohol effects are unpredictable.
 Even though users are aware of the hallucinations they can experience while taking mushrooms, the combined side effects of having wine or beer with mushrooms vary.
 Nevertheless, the dangers of mixing shrooms and alcohol are very real.

 Although it is theoretically feasible to drink alcohol while taking mushrooms, this is usually not recommended because of the special qualities of psychedelic experiences.
 The erratic interaction between the two drugs, which could result in an unpleasant or overpowering mix of symptoms, is one major cause for caution.
 Mixing shrooms and alcohol can exacerbate queasy and disoriented sensations, making the whole experience less pleasurable and more physically demanding.
 Furthermore, alcohol may intensify the sedative effects of mushrooms, raising the possibility of drowsiness and decreased coordination.